selabhvl/dat110public/week17/week17.md

 Start Wireshark and the capturing of packets from your Ethernet interface.

-Yse `arp` to delete the content of the ARP cache and try issue, e.g., a ping www.example.com command.
+Use `arp` to delete the content of the ARP cache and to try issue, e.g., a `ping www.example.com` command.

 Which ARP query and replies does the sending of the ping datagram trigger?

 ### Exercise 17.3: Project Work